systemsengineertr/POC_Device_SysML_Model/README.md

 For risk management model please refer to: xxxxxx

 To Download The Model:
-Go to the home page of the git repo and you'll see a small green button at the top right saying clone or zip/download.
+Go to the home page of the git repo and you'll see a small green button at the top right saying "CODE".
 Click and download.